BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 JoyLo for whole-body teleoperation and data collection.

-To enable seamless control of mobile manipulators with a high number of DoFs and facilitate data collection for downstream policy learning, we introduce JoyLo—a general framework for building a cost-effective whole-body teleoperation interface.
+To enable seamless teleoperation of mobile manipulators with a high number of DoFs and facilitate data collection for policy learning, we introduce JoyLo—a general framework for building a cost-effective whole-body teleoperation interface.
 We implement JoyLo on the R1 robot with the following design objectives:

 Efficient whole-body control to coordinate complex movements;